Recycle Right & 360L Upsize

 Glass is infinitely recyclable.
 This means it can be recycled over and over, forever.
 Glass can be made back into new glass bottles and jars, or used to make ceramic tiles, cement, paint additives even road base and bedding for new pipes and construction works.

 Steel and aluminium, like glass, are also infinitely recyclable.
-These items can be smelted into new cans and bottles, but also go to making car parts, tools, bicycles, fences… the list is almost endless!
+These items can be smelted into new cans and bottles, but also in to car parts, tools, bicycles and fences.

 Recycling at home